florinpop17/app-ideas/Projects/Lorem-Ipsum-Generator.md

 -   [ ] User can select the units which will be generated: **words**, **sentences** or **paragraphs**

+## Trello Board

+You can track your progress by cloning this [Trello Board](https://trello.com/b/T0xA0Glj/lorem-ipsum-generator)

 ## Useful links and resources

 -   [lorem-ipsum npm package](https://www.npmjs.com/package/lorem-ipsum)